 - 4.12.
-The supply contribution from permitted sand and gravel sites in Milton Keynes is very limited.
-The land at Calverton (Passenham) site was fully worked in 2017.
-Reserves remaining at the land east of Haversham Road (New Bradwell), and land south of Caldecote Farm (Newport Pagnell) sites are limited with permissions due to expire in 2020 and 2023 respectively but are expected, at current rates of progress, to complete well before these dates. - 4.13.
+The supply contribution from permitted sand and gravel sites in Milton Keynes is limited.
+The Land east of Haversham Road site was fully worked in 2018.
+Reserves remaining at the Land south of Caldecote Farm (Newport Pagnell) site is limited with permission due to expire in 2023 but it is expected, at current rates of progress, to complete well before this date. - 4.13.
 Four sand and gravel sites are allocated in the MLP.
-If all sites are developed (subject to planning permission in accordance with relevant local plan policies) they will potentially add a total of 1.98 Mt to the existing supply.
-In 2017 a planning application was submitted for the extraction of sand and gravel at allocation site A1 Calverton/Passenham Extension.
-If approved, the site will contribute 0.15 Mt to the supply of sand and gravel in the county.
+If all sites are developed (subject to planning permission in accordance with relevant local plan policies) they will potentially add a total of 1.95 Mt to the existing supply.
+In 2018, allocations A1 Calverton/Passenham Extension and A3 Northampton Road, Lathbury received planning permission for the extraction of 0.15 Mt and 0.62 Mt of sand and gravel respectively.